 Open Settings on your iPhone and navigate the following:

 General > CarPlay > Your Car.
 Now, enable “Allow CarPlay While Locked”.

 To ensure that CarPlay is not restricted, open Settings, and go to Screen Time.
 Now, navigate through Content & Privacy Restrictions > Allowed Apps.
 Ensure that CarPlay is turned on.

 Finally, check that your car’s and iPhone’s infotainment system are enabled.
 Note that CardPlay is not available in all countries.
 Click here to see where CarPlay is available.

 Part 2: Why does the iOS 14 CarPlay not working?

-It is worth mentioning that iOS 14 preview is all beta updates and bugs like these are expected.
+It is worth mentioning that the iOS 14 preview is all beta updates, and bugs like these are expected.
 This testing aims to make users test new updates before the official launch of the newest operating system.
-Users report bug and Apple will strive hard to refine their overall experience with the final product.
-It could avoid issues that might cause iOS CarPlay not work.
+Users report a bug, and Apple will strive hard to refine their overall experience with the final product.
+It could avoid issues that might cause iOS CarPlay not to work.

 Besides these, some possible causes that make iOS carplay not work include:

 As mentioned above, not all car models and stereo models support CarPlay.
 Vehicles that are compatible with CarPlay are labeled with a CarPlay or smartphone icon on its USB port.

 In some vehicles, a CarPlay indicator comes as a voice control button you see on the steering wheel.
 Otherwise, check the vehicle’s manual or reach out to the manufacturer’s website to get detailed information.